-The Medi-Cal Transformation initiative seeks to reduce or eliminate barriers to treatment for clients with co-occurring disorders.
-Therefore, services provided in the presence of co-occurring

-Clients with co-occurring mental health and substance use issues are common in the public mental health system and present with complex needs.
-Consequently, the presence of substance use should be explored with all clients and caretakers as part of routine screening at the point of initial evaluation, as well as during the course of ongoing treatment.
-San Diego County has adopted the Comprehensive, Continuous, Integrated System of Care (CCISC) Model, which is an integrated treatment approach for individuals with co-occurring psychiatric and substance use disorders.
-The presence of substance use should be explored with all clients and caretakers as part of routine screening at the point of initial evaluation, as well as during the course of ongoing treatment.

-For adult clients with serious mental illness who meet eligibility criteria, integrated treatment of a co-occurring substance use disorder and the mental health diagnosis (Note: If a diagnosis is undetermined at the time of assessment, services will be reimbursable with the use of Z03.89 until the diagnosis is established) is nationally recognized as evidenced based practice.

-For children/youth clients Be aware that some children in San Diego have been identified as beginning to use substances as early as age 6 and this must be assessed (Note: If a diagnosis is undetermined at the time of assessment, services will be reimbursable with the use of Z03.89 until the diagnosis is established), particularly in high-risk family situations.
-Additionally, children and youth may be impacted by substance use or abuse on the part of their caretakers.

-When serving adults, children, adolescents, or their families that meet the criteria for co-occurring disorders these guidelines are to be implemented:
+- The Medi-Cal Transformation initiative seeks to reduce or eliminate barriers to treatment for clients with co-occurring disorders.
+Therefore, services provided in the presence of co-occurring disorders will be reimbursable when a medically necessary service is documented. - Specialty mental health program providers must still deliver covered specialty mental health services at sites that have specialty mental health certifications, and contracted DMC-ODS providers must still deliver covered DMC-ODS services at sites that are at DMC certified.
+Department of Health Care Services is not removing all distinctions between the two programs or allowing specialty mental health providers to automatically bill for DMC services or DMC-ODS providers to bill for specialty mental health services. - Programs must also provide linkage to the system of care that meets the client's primary needs.
+The County of San Diego is in process of developing policy and procedure for billing and linkage for clients with co-occurring disorders and will be communicated in coming months. - Clients with co-occurring mental health and substance use issues are common in the public mental health system and present with complex needs.
+Consequently, the presence of substance use should be explored with all clients and caretakers as part of routine screening at the point of initial evaluation, as well as during the course of ongoing treatment - For adult clients with serious mental illness who meet eligibility criteria, integrated treatment of a co-occurring substance use disorder and the mental health diagnosis. - (Note: If a diagnosis is undetermined at the time of assessment, services will be reimbursable with the use of Z03.89 until the diagnosis is established) is nationally recognized as evidenced based practice. - For children/youth clients Be aware that some children in San Diego have been identified as beginning to use substances as early as age 6 and this must be assessed. - (Note: If a diagnosis is undetermined at the time of assessment, services will be reimbursable with the use of Z03.89 until the diagnosis is established), particularly in high-risk family situations.
+Additionally, children and youth may be impacted by substance use or abuse on the part of their caretakers. - When serving adults, children, adolescents, or their families that meet the criteria for cooccurring disorders these guidelines are to be implemented: